-It offers an Enquiry Approach to RE and supports non specialist RE teachers to deliver excellent RE lessons.
-The Emmanuel Project uses big questions as central to its approach.
+Our RE curriculum offers an Enquiry Approach to RE and supports non specialist RE teachers to deliver excellent RE lessons.
+Our curriculum has been created using The Emmanuel Project and Understanding Christianity and uses big questions as central to its approach.
 These questions are then explored in different ways.
-Each Emmanuel Project teaching unit for RE offers opportunities to explore a religious key concept through the following areas:
+Our curriculum offers opportunities to explore a religious key concept through the following areas:

 • Text or Narrative